Elukoye/search_n_build/README.md

 ## Description
-This Ruby on Rails capstone is based on an app for grouping activities by categories with your family/friends.It can  also be for grouping hours spent on different projects at your university or for grouping kilometers by means of transportations in your family - anything that you can share with other people and group by some category.
+This Ruby on Rails capstone is based on an creating API's for grouping activities by categories with your family/friends.It can  also be for grouping hours spent on different projects at your university or for grouping kilometers by means of transportations in your family - anything that you can share with other people and group by some category.
 You can access all the design info (color, typography, layouts) in [Design idea by Gregoire Vella on Behance](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding)